Joy Batchelor: Animal Farm

-Joy Batchelor and John Halas shared in directing Animal Farm (1954).
-Batchelor worked on the preliminary treatments for the film, which were used to get the rights to create it.
+Batchelor and John Halas shared in directing Animal Farm (1954).
+She worked on the preliminary treatments for the film, which were used to get the rights to create it.
 She had a leading role in writing the script and designing the characters.

 To simplify and shorten the complex story of Animal Farm, she devised a breakdown chart and a tension chart.
 The breakdown chart was used to connect all the characters in Animal Farm to each other, as well as gauge their contribution to major plot points.
 The tension chart was described as a long sheet of paper outlining the rise and fall of emotional tension in relation to the plot points as the story unfolded.
 It consisted of a short description of the scene along the top, followed by a visual depiction of how tension would build.
 It also included cues for the changes in intensity for the music.
 The charts helped to decide which characters (for example, Clover and Mollie) could be dropped from the film, and which scenes could be shortened while still retaining the story and message of Animal Farm.
 Despite that, the film ran over the initially agreed length, as well as taking three years to complete.
 Animal Farm was Britain's first animated feature film.

 After Animal Farm

 In 1955, commercial television became increasingly popular, so the bulk of Halas and Batchelor's output was televised shorts.
 That included DoDo - The Kid From Outer Space (1964) and Foo Foo (1959 to 1960).
 Batchelor wrote the bulk of the scripts.

 The studio's short, Automania 2000 (1963), for which Batchelor wrote the script, won the British Academy of Film and Television Arts award in 1964, and was nominated for an Oscar.

 Halas and Batchelor produced only one more animated feature film after Animal Farm, an adaptation of the Gilbert and Sullivan comic operetta, Ruddigore, written and directed by Batchelor herself.
 The 1966 film was the first animated adaptation of an opera.
 In creating the adaptation, Batchelor had to conform to a strict condition that no songs or dialogue could be altered, which was challenging when trying to shorten the film to feature-length.
 As the story was told through song in the original operetta, Batchelor employed voice-over narration to help convey and clarify the story.
 The film received mixed reviews upon its release.

-Halas and Batchelor also animated the well-known music video for the song "Love Is All" by Roger Glover (1975).
+Halas and Batchelor also animated the music video for the song "Love Is All" by Roger Glover (1975).